 British Defense Secretary Ben Wallace at the NATO Summit in Vilnius, Lithuania, July 12, 2023.
 Photo: The Telegraph

-Mr Wallace said he had also told the Ukrainians last June that the UK was not a “delivery service” when it came to supplying weapons.
+Mr Wallace said he had also told the Ukrainians in June last year that the UK was not a “delivery service” when it came to supplying weapons.

 “I told the Ukrainians last year, when I drove 11 hours to Kiev to be given a shopping list for weapons – I said, we are not Amazon.”

-He also said he had warned them that they needed to train their troops better to stop them suffering such high weekly casualty rates as it risked losing political support.
+He also said he had warned them they needed better training to stop them sustaining such high weekly casualty rates as it risked losing political support.
 Instead, Mr Wallace had offered to provide a training programme in the UK.

-London has been one of Kiev's staunchest supporters since Russia's invasion of Ukraine last year, and Chancellor Rishi Sunak has said Britain and its allies will double down on their support for Ukraine.
+London has been one of Kiev's staunchest supporters since Russia's invasion of Ukraine last year, and Chancellor Rishi Sunak has said Britain and its allies will redouble their support for Ukraine.

-On July 11, just before the joint statement of the NATO Summit in Lithuania was released, which said that “Ukraine’s future is in NATO,” but that Kiev would only be admitted “when the allies agree and the conditions are met,” President Zelensky strongly criticized NATO leaders, saying that “It is absurd and unprecedented that no time frame has been set for Ukraine’s invitation and membership.”
+On July 11, just before the joint statement of the NATO Summit in Lithuania was released, which said that “Ukraine’s future is in NATO,” but Kiev would only be admitted “when the allies agree and the conditions are met,” President Zelensky strongly criticized NATO leaders, saying, “It is absurd and unprecedented that no time frame has been set for Ukraine’s invitation and membership.”

 At a press conference, Mr Zelensky also said he did not understand Mr Wallace’s comments.
 “We are always grateful to the UK, the British Prime Minister and the British Secretary of Defense for always supporting us,” the Ukrainian president said.